ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 ## Importing single binary values using RawBLOB

 Suppose we want to read an entire binary file and save it into a field in a table.
 This is the case when [RawBLOB format](https://clickhouse.com/docs/en/interfaces/formats#rawblob) can be used.
-This format can be directly used with a single-column tables only:
+This format can be directly used with a single-column table only:

 ```sql
 CREATE TABLE images(data String) Engine = Memory